kndndrj/nvim-projector/EXTENSIONS.md

 -- Create a new loader
 ---@type Loader
-local MyLoader = Loader:new("myloader") -- add the name to be displayed in the task selector menu,
+local MyLoader = Loader:new()
-                                        -- I suggest it to be the same as the name of this file

 -- Implement a "load" method
--- use anything you like as opt, but make sure to specify it in the documentation.
+-- Use anything you like as user_opts, but make sure to specify them in the documentation.
----@param opt string Path to myformat.xml file
+-- I suggest, you use a table with parameters (see below).
+-- Access those options with self.user_opts (these are the options specifed by the end user in setup())

 -- return type should always be a list of Task objects or nil if nothing is loaded
 ---@return Task[]|nil
-function MyLoader:load(opt)
+function MyLoader:load()
+  -- access opts with:
+  ---@type { path: string }
+  local opts = self.user_opts

-  local path = opt or (vim.fn.getcwd() .. '/.myformat.xml')
+  local path = opts.path or (vim.fn.getcwd() .. '/.myformat.xml')

   local data = load_xml_file_into_lua_table()